Finca El Morito

 5. Drying

-Our production areas are located in the upper part of the provinces of San Ignacio, Cutervo, and Jaén, between 1700 and 2200 meters above sea level.
+Our farms are located in the highlands of the provinces of San Ignacio, Cutervo, and Jaén, at altitudes ranging from 1,700 to 2,200 meters above sea level.

 Varieties

-We produce coffee with natural inputs that do not contaminate the soil or the environment.
+We produce coffee using only natural inputs that do not contaminate the soil or the environment.

-We have our own physical and sensory analysis laboratory
+We have our own lab for physical and sensory analysis of coffee.

-We present our exclusive lines of specialty coffee from Finca El Morito, cultivated with dedication and care.
-Each bean contains the richness of our coffee-growing region and the exciting work of coffee-growing families.
-Discover our coffees’ authentic flavor and experience Peruvian coffee’s true essence.
-Join us!
+Discover our exclusive specialty coffee lines from Finca El Morito.
+Grown with dedication and care, each bean reflects the richness of our coffee-growing region and the passionate work of coffee farming families.
+Experience the authentic flavor of our coffees and the true essence of Peruvian coffee.

 Nirvana Coffee Line